LLNL/Abmarl/docs/src/overview.rst

 In order to run experiments, we must define a configuration file that specifies Simulation and Trainer parameters.
-Here is the configuration file from the :ref:`Corridor tutorial<tutorial_multi_corridor>` that demonstrates a simple corridor environment with multiple agents.
+Here is the configuration file from the :ref:`Corridor tutorial<tutorial_multi_corridor>` that demonstrates a simple corridor simulation with multiple agents.

 .. code-block:: python

    # Import the MultiCorridor ABS, a simulation manager, and the multiagent
    # wrapper needed to connect to RLlib's trainers
-   from admiral.envs.corridor import MultiCorridor from admiral.managers import TurnBasedManager from admiral.external import MultiAgentWrapper
+   from admiral.sim.corridor import MultiCorridor from admiral.managers import TurnBasedManager from admiral.external import MultiAgentWrapper

-   # Create and wrap the environment
+   # Create and wrap the simulation
    # NOTE: The agents in `MultiCorridor` are all homogeneous, so this simulation
    # just creates and stores the agents itself.
-   env = MultiAgentWrapper(AllStepManager(MultiCorridor()))
+   sim = MultiAgentWrapper(AllStepManager(MultiCorridor()))

-   # Register the environment with RLlib
+   # Register the simulation with RLlib
-   env_name = "MultiCorridor"
+   sim_name = "MultiCorridor"
    from ray.tune.registry import register_env
-   register_env(env_name, lambda env_config: env)
+   register_env(sim_name, lambda sim_config: sim)

    # Set up the policies.
 In this experiment, all agents are homogeneous,
    # so we just use a single shared policy.
-   ref_agent = env.unwrapped.agents['agent0']
+   ref_agent = sim.unwrapped.agents['agent0']
    policies = {
        'corridor': (None, ref_agent.observation_space, ref_agent.action_space, {})
    }